Authentication

 Step 1: Generate a Personal Access Token (PAT)

-5. Give your token a descriptive name and select the necessary scopes for your CLI tool (such as repo, read:org, and user).
+- Give your token a descriptive name and select the necessary scopes (such as

 Important: Avoid selecting unnecessary scopes to prevent unauthorized access to your GitHub account.